-The State requires the plan to ensure a care management system that documents, for each managed care member: the member’s completed health assessment, care plan, care notes, service provided, utilization pattern and record of claims paid.
+The State requires the plan to ensure a care management system that documents, for each managed care member: the member’s completed health assessment; care plan; care notes; service provided; utilization pattern; and record of claims paid.
 This documentation/data may be subjected to random sampling and detailed case review by state reviewers or auditors for accuracy.

-Case follow-up and monitoring
+Case follow-up and monitoring:

 The health plans will develop policies and procedures to implement an array of methods for follow-up and monitoring of cases.
-These may include face to face visits, telephone calls or direct e-mail contact as appropriate.
+These may include face-to-face visits, telephone calls or direct e-mail contact as appropriate.

+LTSS Care Coordination:

+Health plans will enter into agreements with county social service agencies and Public Authorities, MSSP and CBAS sites, and nursing facilities.
+Those agreements will include care coordination roles and responsibilities.
+In addition, the readiness review process will require health plans to provide policies and procedures for joint care coordination between health plans and LTSS agencies and providers.

-Behavioral Health Care Coordination
+Behavioral Health Care Coordination:

 Health plans will enter into an MOU with county behavioral health agencies, which will address joint behavioral health care coordination roles and responsibilities.
 In addition, the readiness review process will require health plans to provide policies and procedures for joint care coordination between health plans and behavioral health agencies and providers.

-(5) Network Adequacy
+(5) Network Readiness

+As mentioned earlier in this Transition Plan, the network readiness section is still under development and has received many comments, particularly around the State’s work to define LTSS.
+Some questions include development of standards for Durable Medical Equipment (DME) and Non-Emergency Medical Transportation (NEMT), and access to institutional long-term care and palliative care.

-State Medicaid network standards shall be utilized for LTSS and the prescription drugs covered by Medicaid which are excluded from Medicare Part D. Medicare network standards shall be used for Medicare prescription drugs and other services for which Medicare is the primary coverage.
-Durable medical equipment, home health services, and any other services for which Medicaid and Medicare coverage overlap shall be subject to State Medicaid network standards so long as the State can show that such standards are at least as stringent and beneficiary-friendly as Medicare standards.
+State network standards shall be utilized for LTSS and the prescription drugs covered by Medicaid which are excluded from Medicare Part D. Medicare network standards shall be used for Medicare prescription drugs and other services for which Medicare is the primary coverage.
+DME, home health services, and any other services for which Medicaid and Medicare coverage overlap shall be subject to State Medicaid network standards so long as the State can show that such standards are at least as stringent and beneficiary-friendly as Medicare standards.

 Provider networks will be subject to confirmation through Demonstration plan readiness reviews in October and November 2012, including the following:

-In Home Supportive Services (IHSS): Demonstration plans are required to have an MOU or contract with their respective county social services agencies to provide IHSS for their beneficiaries.
-Such agreements will require the county to provide
+IHSS: Demonstration plans are required to have an MOU or contract with their respective county social services agencies and public authority entity to provide IHSS for their beneficiaries.
+Such agreements will require the county to provide:

-IHSS eligibility assessment and authorization of IHSS hours;
+IHSS eligibility assessment and authorization of IHSS hours.

-Coordination of IHSS delivery with other Demonstration plan covered benefits;
+Coordination of IHSS delivery with other Demonstration plan covered benefits.

-Quality assurance;
+Quality assurance.

-IHHS Provider enrollment and training;
+IHHS provider enrollment, access and training.

-IHHS Background checks and registry services;
+IHHS background checks and registry services.

-Data sharing; and
+Data sharing.